Hanif Sanket: Awards

 Also, he has received many awards at home and abroad.

 Personal life

 Sanket's father Abdul Hakim Hawladar was a police officer.
 Sanket grew up with 2 older brothers, 1 older sister and 2 younger sisters.
 His younger sister Jahanara Begum died on 31 December 2022, due to brain hemorrhage.

 Sanket is married to Sanjida Hanif.
 He has one son Sadman Rafid Fagun and one daughter, Sindida Hanif Bornona.
-In 2022, Sanket threw a big wedding for his son Fagun where several prominent figures such as Zahid Hasan, Sadia Islam Mou, Mir Sabbir, Tanvin Sweety, Shahiduzzaman Selim, Tareen Jahan, Chanchal Chowdhury, Deepa Khandakar, Kumar Bishwajit, Sabrina Shafi Nisa, Robi Chowdhury, Dilshad Nahar Kona and many more people attended the wedding.